nsip/hits-dashboard/doc/commitment-sif.md

 Extract taken from: **Statement of Status and Intent for SIF adoption in Australia**

     SIF has been used in the USA for more than a decade to enable interoperability between software products within schools districts and to facilitate data exchange between schools, school systems and education authorities.
 SIF is also in the early stages of adoption in the UK and under investigation in several other countries.
-Currently more than 15 million students benefit every day from interoperability delivered via SIF.*
+Currently more than 15 million students benefit every day from interoperability delivered via SIF.

-    In Australia currently there are 43 member organisations including education authorities and software vendors.
+    In Australia currently there are over 40 member organisations including education authorities and software vendors.
 SIF has been used in projects involving government and non-government schools in all States and Territories.
 These include local, national and cross-jurisdictional initiatives spanning access to online learning resources, online assessment, enterprise wide data synchronisation,